 Dover is a tiny city located in the state of Kentucky.
 With a population of 221 people and just one neighborhood, Dover is the 385th largest community in Kentucky.

-Dover is a blue-collar town, with 55.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dover, you'll notice that it is more blue-collar than most other communities in America.
+55.56% of Dover’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dover is a city of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Dover who work in healthcare suport services (20.20%), teaching (6.06%), and healthcare (5.05%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dover has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dover a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.